 Cherry blossom trees take over Japan each spring.
 This blooming season, called “sakura”, attracts visitors from the world over.
-In 2015 photographer Rohan Shrestha followed the blossoms from Tokyo’s Shinjuku Gyoen National Park to Kyoto and sent us this gorgeous photo essay.
 The flowers bloom at different times across the country – only for a couple of weeks at a time – from the end of January until late May.

 Poppies take over the Antelope Valley Poppy Reserve in the western Mojave Desert in spring.
 The duration and intensity of the colours and scents of the blooms vary each year.
 On average the general wildflower season in the reserve runs from mid-February to late May, but the festival takes place in April.
 There’s music, art and food at the festival.
-The dates for 2016 are April 16 and 17.
 Check poppyfestival.com for updates.

 Covering around 30 acres, this rose garden in Chandigarh is privy to over 1,600 varieties of roses.
 Each year, from around late February to early March, the garden hosts cultural performances and competitions in its Rose Festival.
 Slot in a visit to the gardens to admire the arches covered with blooming roses and the sculpted lawns.